jason-davey/studio/TECHNICAL_SPEC.md

 - **Local Configuration Management (Step 4):** Enables users to save, load, and manage different A/B test content configurations (including campaign focus) directly in their browser's local storage.
 - **Side-by-Side A/B Preview (Step 4):** Renders two selected A/B content variations on a dedicated preview page (`/landing-preview`) for visual comparison.
 - **Deployment Guidance (Step 5):** Provides instructions for using the generated JSON in Firebase.
 - **Guided Walkthrough:** An interactive, step-by-step tour of the application's features, highlighting key UI elements and explaining their purpose.
 Includes a welcome modal and can auto-load sample data.
+Triggered by a "Guided Walkthrough" button with icon and text.
 - **Firebase Integration (Indirect):** Prepares content for A/B tests run via Firebase Remote Config and Firebase A/B Testing.
 Actual test setup and management occur in the Firebase console.
 - **AB Tasty Integration Point:** Includes a placeholder for integrating AB Tasty's JavaScript snippet for client-side A/B testing.
 - **Performance Monitoring:** Integrated with Datadog RUM for client-side performance and error tracking.
 - **User Feedback Mechanism:** Provides a modal for users to submit feedback, which currently generates a `mailto:` link and logs to console.
+Triggered by a "Provide Feedback" button with icon and text.

 ### 1.3.
 Key Technologies Used
 - **Frontend Framework:** Next.js (with App Router)